PC5052 - Psychobiology (2022/23)

-Lectures will provide students with the basic framework and knowledge for the topic, but deeper knowledge and understanding will be promoted through directed study of recommended reading material, workshops, and online formative testing.
+Lectures will provide students with the basic framework and knowledge for the topic, and deeper knowledge and critical understanding will be promoted through directed study of recommended reading material, seminars, formative testing, and engagement with digital resources provided.

 On successful completion of this module students will be able to:

-- Identify biological, genetic and evolutionary explanations of behaviour;
+1. Identify and discuss biological, genetic and evolutionary explanations of behaviour;